-The JSOU arrangement with South Yorkshire Police, which had become operational in 2016/17, was reviewed and it was agreed to be disbanded with each Force creating its own individual units.
+The JSOU arrangement with South Yorkshire Police, which had become operational in 2016/17, was reviewed and it was agreed that it should be disbanded with each Force creating its own individual units.
+This change occurred during 2017/18.

 The other aspects of the collaboration with South Yorkshire are discussed in some detail above.